Skip to content

 ParameterTypeDefaultDescription

-promptstr""Input prompt for the model.
+promptstr''Input prompt for the model.

 temperaturefloat0.1Sampling temperature.
-0.0–0.2 for reasoning; 0.5–1.0 for creative or open-ended output.
+Use 0.0 to 0.2 for reasoning, 0.5 to 1.0 for creative or open-ended output.

 top_pfloat1.0Nucleus sampling cutoff.
 Tokens are sampled from the smallest set whose cumulative probability exceeds top_p.